 Managing Director Andrea Vagianos

 Andrea recently joined Tarragon Theatre as Managing Director in April of 2018 after more than eight years at the helm of Toronto Dance Theatre.
-Over the past twenty-five years, Andrea has held a variety of positions in the cultural sector on both the producing and funding sides of the industry.
+Over the past twenty-five years, she has held a variety of positions in the cultural sector on both the producing and funding sides of the industry.
 In the early ‘90s, Andrea spent several years creating and running arts education programs for The Shaw Festival and the Canadian Opera Company.
 She moved to the Laidlaw Foundation in the late ‘90s, where she was Arts Programme Coordinator and facilitated its province-wide funding of new works in the performing arts.